secretstartups/handbook/people-group/offboarding/index.html.md

     *  Select the `assign signature order` option in HelloSign to ensure the team member signs the document first
     *  All US severance agreements should be signed by Pattie Egan, VP of People Operations.
 If Pattie is unavailable then Wendy Nice Barnes, CPO will be responsible for signing.

-1. ***PBP***: When the signed document is received, the Specialist should upload it to the team member's BambooHR profile in the `termination` folder
+1. ***TMR***: When the signed document is received, the Specialist should upload it to the team member's BambooHR profile in the `termination` folder
-1. ***PBP***: As a final step, the PBP should ping the `#payoll_peopleops_terms` private channel to confirm that the Severance document has been signed and uploaded to BambooHR
+1. ***TMR***: As a final step, the PBP should ping the `#payoll_peopleops_terms` private channel to confirm that the Severance document has been signed and uploaded to BambooHR

 _Important Notes:_
 * Separation pay is not paid until the ex-team member signs the document and the revocation period has passed.